rust-lang/log/rfcs/0000-structured-logging.md

 ### `value::Visit`

-The `Visit` trait can be treated like a lightweight subset of `serde::Serialize` that can interoperate with `serde`, without necessarily depending on it:
+The `Visit` trait can be treated like a lightweight subset of `serde::Serialize` that can interoperate with `serde`, without necessarily depending on it.
+It can't be implemented manually:

 ```rust
 /// A type that can be converted into a borrowed value.